Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 All to Play For a Ticket to Egypt

-Five days later, in Bujumbura, Fiston Abdul Razak gave Burundi a shock lead again, only nine minutes into the game.
+In Bujumbura, Fiston Abdul Razak gave Burundi a shock lead again, only nine minutes into the game.
 Burundi allowed a goal three minutes into the second half.
-Toward the end of the match, Mali completed the game with ten men due to Diadié Samassékou's sending off.
+Mali completed the game with ten men toward the end of the match due to Diadié Samassékou's sending off.
 Burundi could not capitalize late on the man advantage, but the 1-1 draw proved vital for a chance at qualification.

-Burundi, having undergone so much strife, qualified for the Africa Cup of Nations.
+Having undergone so much strife, Burundi qualified for the Africa Cup of Nations.

 Scoring when it Mattered

 Fiston Abdul Razak scored six goals during Burundi's qualifying campaign for the 2019 Africa Cup of Nations.
 Only Nigeria's Odion Ighalo (7) scored more goals during the qualification than Abdul Razak.
 In the previous qualifying campaign for the 2017 edition, Abdul Razak scored five goals, tied for third-most.